North Carolina car insurance

-Yes, drivers in the Tar Heel State must carry liability coverage limits of at least:
+North Carolina residents are required to carry car insurance coverage.
+Drivers in the Tar Heel State must carry auto liability coverage limits of at least:

 - $30,000 in bodily injury per person